 The Initiative is a five-year project funded by Lilly Endowment, Inc.

-14 partner congregations will participate in the 5-year program of creating and sustaining efforts around vocation in their local community.
+The following 13 partner congregations will participate in the 5-year program of creating and sustaining efforts around vocation in their local community:

 However, we also have a wide network of interested congregations working on vocation in their own contexts.
 Sign up for our e-newsletter for ideas to explore calling with your congregation!